 There are some more specific laws written in this chapter.
-For one, there is a law about a slave getting married but only the husband is free to go.
+For one, there is a law about a slave getting married, but only the husband is free to go.
 The husband could leave after seven years or could declare his love for his family and master and stay with his master.

 One of the worst things in American slavery was the dehumanizing of slaves and the tearing apart of families.
 This law encourages the slaves to stay as a family and then the family would never be sold.
-It provided a stable family life for the child.
+It provided a stable family life for the children.
 Yes, they were slaves, but there were laws about how to treat them.
-They were people that could not just be treated any old way and then discarded as if they were a thing and not a person.
+They were people and could not be treated any old way and then discarded as if they were a thing and not a person.